 GP negligence

-GP medical negligence cases happen every day, and their effects can last a lifetime.
+GP negligence cases happen every day, and their effects can last a lifetime.

 Pharmacy negligence